jayarajsajjanar/catalog/README.md

 ###Steps for running the project:
 1. **Clone** the repo of the current project using - `git clone https://github.com/jayarajsajjanar/catalog.git`
 2. Use virtualenv and the requirements.txt provided to install necessary libraries and softwares.
+3. Need to have facebook login details for editing/deleting.
+(Oauth is provided for Facebook only)
 2. `cd app` and then  `python db_create.py` to create the database and to instantiate minimally required objects.
 3. `cd .` to return to parent directory.
 Hit `python run.py` to run the project.
 Visit `localhost:5000` on your browser.
 4. Have fun adding/deleting/editing categories and items.